Social security contributions

 Self-employed individuals generally do not have to pay mandatory social security contributions.

 Proceeds of sales and services provided in Germany are subject to VAT under the common system of the European Union (EU) at the standard rate of 19% (7% on certain items, such as food and books).
 The taxpayer generally is entitled to deduct the VAT charged on input from that payable on output.

 Net wealth/worth taxes

 At this point of time, no wealth taxes are levied in Germany.

 Inheritance, estate, and gift taxes

 Inheritance tax is a tax on lifetime gifts and on transfers of value passing on death.
 This tax is imposed on German residents.
 An individual who is not resident in Germany is liable to this tax only in relation to their assets situated in Germany.

 Progressive tax rates of 7% up to 50% and tax-free amounts between EUR 20,000 and EUR 500,000 apply, depending on the value and the degree of the relationship between donor and beneficiary.
 For a surviving spouse, an additional tax-free allowance of EUR 256,000 is granted.
 This allowance is reduced by the discounted value of any pension entitlements, which are not subject to inheritance tax.

-There is a minor local tax on property.
+There is a local tax on real estate property.
 The respective municipality is responsible for the final tax assessment.

 There are no additional taxes on luxury goods in Germany.